Networked Information Aggregation via Machine Learning: Introduction

 Linear regression always produces a predictor $f$ that is multiaccurate with respect to all linear functions of its inputs --- this is a direct consequence of the first order optimality conditions of squared error, and is a standard method for obtaining multiaccurate predictions \citep{gopalan2023loss}.
 Since $f$ is itself a linear function of its inputs, this in particular means that linear regression also always produces a self-orthogonal predictor.

 Now recall that one of the inputs to agent $i$'s model $f_i$ is the prediction $f_{j}$ of any agent $j$ that is a parent of $i$ in the graph.
 Hence, it follows from $f_i$'s multiaccuracy guarantee that $\E[f_{j}(f_i-y)] = 0$.
-We show in Lemma \ref{lem:mse_improvement_closeness_dag} that this condition implies that:
+Lemma \ref{lem:mse_improvement_closeness_dag} shows that this condition implies that:

 In other words, if agent $i$'s model $f_i$ has MSE that is close to the MSE of it's parent agent $j$'s model $f_{j}$, then \emph{their predictions must also be close}.
 Since each agent $i$ uses their parents' predictions as inputs, it also follows that MSE must be monotonically decreasing along any path in the graph.
 Because MSE is always non-negative, this monotonicity property implies that if the length of any path is sufficiently large, there must exist a long subsequence of agents $A_\ell \to \ldots \to A_j$ whose MSE is very similar: $|\E[(f_j-y)^2] - \E[(f_\ell-y)^2] \leq \epsilon$.
 The above Lemma therefore implies that the predictions of every agent along this subsequence are also very close: $\sum_{i=\ell+1}^j \E[(f_i-f_{i-1})^2] \leq \epsilon$.
 Since each agent $i$ produces a predictor $f_i$ that is multiaccurate with respect to their own features $S_i$, but every other agent in this stretch has a very similar predictor, this means that for every agent $i$ in this stretch, its predictor is in fact approximately multiaccurate with respect to the \emph{union} of all features available to any agent in the stretch.
 Since the models $f_i$ are also all self-orthogonal, if the stretch is long enough to span \emph{all} of the features, then the predictors must in fact be competitive with the best linear predictor trained jointly on all features --- i.e. information must have been successfully aggregated.
 We perform our main analysis in the distributional regime (where we assume each agent can directly optimize directly on the distribution), but prove uniform convergence results that let us extend our results to the finite sample regime in Appendix \ref{sec:generalization-linear}.